dedica-team/TDD-Currencies/README.md

 ## Task

-- Clone and setup in IntelliJ
+- Fork, clone and setup in IntelliJ
 - Familiarise yourself with the code
 - Reproduce, understand, and fix the bug below, and make sure that it can't accidentally be introduced again